Azadoota: Concerts

-The band has regularly performed at a diverse range of venues, from the smallest bush halls and pubs to the most well-known festivals.
-Azadoota has most notably performed at WOMADelaide in 2014 and Woodford Folk Festival in 2016, which drew in unsuspecting listeners due to the band's ethnic rhythms, theatrical musicality, and the sounds of the ancient language.
-The band regularly performs at the Assyrian new year festival in Fairfield Showground in Sydney each April, which typically draws 10,000 revellers.
-In August 2018, the band toured North America for the first time.
+The band has regularly performed at a diverse range of venues, from bush halls and pubs to larger events such as festivals.
+Zirwanda has previously stated that festivals present good opportunities for them to represent Assyrian culture and identity to many different people.
+Azadoota has most notably performed at WOMADelaide in 2014 and Woodford Folk Festival in 2016.
+In August 2018, the band toured North America for the first time, visiting the United States and Canada.
+The band regularly performs at the Assyrian New Year festival in Fairfield Showground in Sydney each April.